pymc-devs/pymc.io/blog/pytensor_announcement.md

 :author: PyMC developers
 :image: 0

-The PyMC team would like to announce that we are forking the Aesara project.
+The PyMC team would like to announce that we have forked the Aesara project.
 :::

 This new project is called [PyTensor](https://github.com/pymc-devs/pytensor).
 PyTensor will allow for new features such as labeled arrays, as well as speed up development and streamline the PyMC codebase and user experience.
 PyTensor is a community focused project and contributions are welcome.